 - 1 light-year in miles = 5.88 × 1012 miles

-- 1 light-year in Astronomical unit = 63241 au.
+- 1 light-year in the Astronomical unit = 63241 au.

 How many Light Years Away is the Sun?

-Thus, Sun is at a distance of 15.54795 × 10-6 light-years from Earth.
+Thus, the Sun is at a distance of 15.54795 × 10-6 light-years from Earth.

-Hope you have learned the value of one light year, along with the value of light year in various other units.
+Hope you have learned the value of one light year, along with the value of a light year in various other units.

 Physics Related Topics:

 Stay tuned with BYJU’S for more such interesting articles.
-Also, register to “BYJU’S-The Learning App” for loads of interactive, engaging physics-related videos and an unlimited academic assist.
+Also, register to “BYJU’S-The Learning App” for loads of interactive, engaging physics-related videos and unlimited academic assistance.